 Have you made a decision for Christ because of what you have learned through the Romans Road to salvation?
 If so, please click on the “I have accepted Christ today” button below.

-The soulwinners were told to stay on point, reiterating the points in the soulwinning plan.
-If the sinner asked questions not related to salvation, the questions were to be ignored and the sinner steered back to the soulwinning plan.
-They were to give the sinner just enough information to get saved.
-Questions would be answered later after they were baptized and became a part of the church.
+Soulwinners are told to stay on point, reiterating the points in the soulwinning plan.
+If unsaved sinners ask questions not related to salvation, the questions are to be ignored and sinners steered back to the soulwinning plan.
+They are to give sinners just enough information to get saved.
+Their questions would be answered later after they were baptized and became a part of the church.

 Think for a moment about what I have written here.
 Doesn’t all of this sound similar to a sales program used by Amway or some other direct marketer?
 Work the plan!
 Stay on point!
 Press the prospect to make a decision!
+Don’t let them ask questions!
 Close the sale!